pptool

 executable.
 The exact functionality depends on the executable called.

-The network-facing services are provided by separate standalone executables, not by pptool symlinks.
-Today those are ppscpi and ppwebgui.
+The network-facing services and helper calculators are provided by separate standalone executables, not by pptool symlinks.
+Today those are ppscpi, ppwebgui, and pllcalc.

 Dispatch model